No results were found...

 We’ll guide you through the entire process of setting up signup forms and event email automation campaigns from scratch.
 And for inspiration, we sprinkled in event email examples, subject line ideas, and email marketing best practices.

-Despite the fact that people are spending more time on social media than ever, 72% of consumers still prefer email as their main channel of communication.
+Despite the fact that people are spending more time on social media than ever, 77% of consumers still prefer email as their main channel of communication.
+When it comes to promoting your events, the benefits are clear.

 With event email marketing, you can: